What You Should Know About Tenant Rights

 All tenants have a right to be provided with a space considered habitable that includes working plumbing, electricity and heat.
 Beyond these basic details, it varies by state how a landlord is required to provide them and what tenants may do when their needs are not met.

-In mold cases where tenants are afraid for their health, leaving and explaining the claim of constructive eviction – where the landlord effectively forces the tenant out because the place is no longer habitable – in court will at least remove any immediate danger, says David Merbaum, an attorney who handles landlord-tenant disputes among other real estate and business-related litigation in Alpharetta, Georgia.
+In mold cases where tenants are afraid for their health, leaving and explaining the claim of constructive eviction in court – in which a landlord effectively forces a tenant out because the place is no longer habitable – will at least remove any immediate danger, says David Merbaum, an attorney who handles landlord-tenant disputes among other real estate and business-related litigation in Alpharetta, Georgia.

 You Have to Pay Your Rent

 Landlords have a right to pursue eviction when they stop receiving rent, regardless of the reason.
 Some state or local laws will allow landlords to lower the cost of rent or prorate rent for the number of days a unit is unlivable.
 However, you cannot refuse to pay rent to provoke your landlord to perform maintenance or other duties.